chen146-2/CSE310_Homework02/README.md

     ----------------------------------------------------------------------------------------------------

 The way that I estimated the congestion window sizes for Part B is by first calculating the RTT for each flow by finding the difference between the timestamp where we encounter a [FIN, ACK] flag, where tcp.flags==17, and a [PSH, ACK] flag.
 By calculating this difference, it gives us the RTT we desire.
 Then, I iterate through the pcap file and for the first valid packet sent from the sender ([43498, 43500, 43502]) to receiver (port 80), I would set the starting timestamp to that timestamp and keep iterating count for each respective port's congestion windows till the current timestamp is less than or equal to (<=) the starting timestamp plus the RTT.
 This will produce the number of packets sent from sender to receiver within a given RTT.

+## Instructions:

+This part is where I will be giving you instructions on how to run my program.
+When you retrieve my zip folder, there will be three files, the first one is the main python program that you will be running, which is named **analysis_pcap_tcp.py**.
+A second file that you will find in the zip folder **assignment2.pcap**, which will be used within the program for testing and outputting the results.
+A third file is named **README.md**, which contains information such as a high-level summary and the instructions to take to successfully run the program I created.

+This is one approach to running the program:

+    (1) First, open an IDE.
+I would recommend the use of the platform called Visual Studio Code, which is free and easy to use.

+    (2) When you are in Visual Studio Code, open up the folder where all three files are located.

+    (3) Double click on the file labeled 'analysis_pcap_tcp.py'

+    (4) You can right click within the python program to open up the possible operations to the current program file

+    (5) Click on 'Run Python File in Terminal'

+    (6) You should be able to have the desired output and stats presented to you in the terminal/console.

+This is another approach to running my program:

+    (1) Open up Visual Studio Code

+    (2) Open up the folder where all three files are located

+    (3) Open up the terminal within the folder in VS Code using the possible shortcuts:
+        --> Ctrl + `
+        --> Ctrl + Shift + `
+        --> View > Terminal (From menu commands)
+        --> Terminal > New Terminal (From menu commands)

+    (4) Type into terminal the following:

+        **python analysis_pcap_tcp.py**

+    (5) You should be able to have the desired output and stats presented to you in the terminal/console.